Anthares101/my-cybersecurity-notes/README_EN.md

 - If we need a php server for testing or whatever, we can spin one up in the port 8080 with `php -S 127.0.0.1:8080`
 - In Kali we can connect with RDP to a machine with: `xfreerdp /u:USER /p:PASSWORD /v:IP /dynamic-resolution`
 - We can analyse office files looking for macros with: [Oledump](https://blog.didierstevens.com/programs/oledump-py/)
+- To check if an image has been modified (best if it is a lossy format) you can use [Forensically](https://29a.ch/photo-forensics/#error-level-analysis)

 # Identification of radio frequencies (NFC cards)
 They work at 125 khz or 13.56 Mhz.
 You can read the information of a payment card, there is an android app with which we can do it easily: https://github.com/devnied/EMV-NFC-Paycard-Enrollment